What is Codec (Coder-Decoder)?

 Compression is applied using software or hardware.
 There is currently a wide variety of audio codecs.

-Although audio codecs are more complex and have additional features, perceptual encoders are divided into four groups as auditory threshold, temporal and frequency masking depending on the method of encoding or reducing the bitrate.
+Although audio codecs are more complex and have additional features, perceptual encoders are divided into four groups: auditory threshold, temporal, and frequency masking, depending on the method of encoding or reducing the bitrate.

 Video Codecs

 Video codec is a type of codec that enables you to compress and decompress digital video.
-Compression algorithms normally used can cause information loss.
+Compression algorithms commonly used can cause information loss.

-This is why it was preferred to create and use these compression algorithms in real time.
-The goal of these algorithms is to achieve significantly less video size.
+This is why it was preferred to create and use these compression algorithms in real-time.
+The goal of these algorithms is to achieve significantly smaller video sizes.

 In this case, information is compressed when saved to a file and decompressed in real time during viewing.